bitshares/docs.bitshares.org/source/bitshares/tutorials/pm-close-manual.rst

 Closing/Settling a Prediction Market
 ************************************

-All the issuer needs to do is publish a valid price feed for the asset.
-The `global_settle` option will be set automatically and borrow positions can settle at the price feed.
+All the issuer needs to do is publish a valid `global_settle` price for the asset, either `0` or `1`.
+The `global_settle` option will be set automatically and borrow positions will be settled at the price.
+If the result is `1`, asset holders can claim the global settled collateral via force settlement.

 Python Script
 #############